Regulation of greenhouse gases under the Clean Air Act: Influence of stakeholders

-EPA's actions to address climate change are also being challenged by those most directly affected – the regulated community.
+As of 2010, EPA's actions to address climate change were also being challenged by the regulated community.
 Over eighty claims have been filed by thirty-five different petitioners against EPA related to the endangerment finding, the LDV Rule, the Tailoring Rule, and another rule related to the PSD program.
 A large number of the parties in these cases are businesses and industry associations (acting in the interests of businesses) such as Peabody Energy Company, Gerdau Ameristeel U.S. Inc., Coalition for Responsible Regulation, National Association of Manufacturers, Portland Cement Association, National Mining Association, American Farm Bureau Association, and the U.S. Chamber of Commerce.
 These claims have been consolidated into Coalition for Responsible Regulation v.
 U.S. Environmental Protection Agency (CRR v.
 EPA) under three main docket numbers, 09–1322, 10–1092, and 10–1073.
 The arguments put forth by the plaintiffs are numerous and varied, depending on the particular case but most are fundamentally about the economic impacts of regulation.
 A summary of the arguments has been compiled by Gregory Wannier of The Center for Climate Change Law at the Columbia Law School.
 On June 26, 2012, the Court of Appeals for the District of Columbia Circuit issued an opinion in CRR v.
 EPA which dismissed the challenges in these cases to the EPA's endangerment finding and the related GHG regulations.
 The three-judge panel unanimously upheld the EPA's central finding that GHG such as carbon dioxide endanger public health and were likely responsible for the global warming experienced over the past half century.